rumi-b/affectnet-d_rafd-d/README.md

 ## Details

 We propose to augment existing expression annotated datasets, AffectNet and RaFD, with depth information.
-To this end, we propose to use an existing state-ofthe-art method to reconstruct the 3D models of faces.
+To this end, we propose to use an existing state-of-the-art [method](https://github.com/anhttran/extreme_3d_faces) to reconstruct the 3D models of faces.
 We carefully investigated the quality of the reconstructed 3D models and discarded the ones which are not fitted well.
-From these 3D models, we computed the corresponding depth maps and surface normal maps.
+From these 3D models, we computed the corresponding depth maps.

 ![Pipeline](https://github.com/rumi-b/3d-dense_geo_expression_synthesis/blob/main/images/depthmap_pipeline.png)

+The statistics for the datasets constructed by using the aaforementioned method are presented on the table below.

 | Dataset     | Anger | Contempt | Disgust | Fear | Happy | Neutral | Sadness | Surprise | Total |
 | ------------|:-----:|:--------:|:-------:|:----:|:-----:|:-------:|:-------:|:--------:|:-----:|